Blood libel: Renaissance and Baroque

 At Pezinok, Slovakia in 1529, it was charged that a nine-year-old boy had been bled to death, suffering cruel torture; thirty Jews confessed to the crime and were publicly burned.
 The true facts of the case were disclosed later when the child was found alive in Vienna.
 He had been taken there by the accuser, Count Wolf of Bazin, as a means of ridding himself of his Jewish creditors at Bazin.

-In Rinn, near Innsbruck, a boy named Andreas Oxner (also known as Anderl von Rinn) was said to have been bought by Jewish merchants and cruelly murdered by them in a forest near the city, his blood being carefully collected in vessels.
-The accusation of drawing off the blood (without murder) was not made until the beginning of the 17th century when the cult was founded.
+In Rinn in 1492, a boy named Andreas Oxner (also known as Anderl von Rinn) was said to have been bought by traveling merchants and cruelly murdered by them in a forest near the city, his blood being carefully collected in vessels.
+The accusation of drawing off the blood (without murder) was not made until the beginning of the 17th century when his cult was founded.
 The older inscription in the church of Rinn, dating from 1575, is distorted by fabulous embellishments – for example, that the money paid for the boy to his godfather turned into leaves, and that a lily blossomed upon his grave.
-The cult continued until officially prohibited in 1994, by the Bishop of Innsbruck.
+The cult continued until officially prohibited in 1994 by the Bishop of Innsbruck.

 On 17 January 1670, Raphael Levy, a member of the Jewish community of Metz, was executed on charges of the ritual murder of a peasant child who had gone missing in the woods outside the village of Glatigny on 25 September 1669, the eve of Rosh Hashanah.

 Sandomierz, a city in Poland, has been the venue of a number of blood libel cases, leading to the torture and execution of several people.
 One such case from 1698 involved Małgorzata, a dead two-year-old Christian girl whose corpse was deposited in a church mortuary by her mother, and the Jew she accused under torture, Aleksander Berek.
 Both the mother and Berek were executed.
 Other cases are known from earlier dates, and in 1710 another one followed: the body of a boy, Jerzy Krasnowski, was found, a local rabbi was accused of killing him, with the result that the rabbi along with several other Jews died in prison during the proceeding, and three more Jews were sentenced and executed.